 We believe that good music is the international language that unites all of God’s people.

-Broadway favorites by Jerry Herman, Irving Berlin, and Lernes & Loewe, performed by Broadway artists and guest performers.
+Broadway favorites by Jerry Herman, Irving Berlin, and Lerner & Loewe, featuring Kimilee Bryant, Broadway artist and friends, with the Promenade Band.

 7 reserved season tickets, listed in program.
 (First 6 rows, Center Section A)